Multiplex (movie theater): Japan

 The first multiplex in Japan was built by Warner Bros. in 1993 but the multiplexes were outside Japan's nine largest cities until Shochiku built Cinema World to the west of Tokyo in 1995.
 By 2000, multiplexes accounted for 44% of the market with the number of screens in Japan increasing rapidly from less than 2,000 in 1998 to nearly 3,000 in 2001.
 The expansion in screens and multiplexes also reduced the reliance on the grosses from the nine key cities, with over half of a film's Japanese gross now coming from outside those markets.

 Netherlands

 In the Netherlands there weren't many multiplexes until the millennial change.
 In April 2000 Pathé ArenA opened its doors in the ArenAPoort area in Amsterdam.
-It's the largest multiplex in the Netherlands and features 14 screens and 3250 seats in total.
+It is the largest multiplex in the Netherlands and features 14 screens and 3250 seats in total.
 Nowadays a lot of other multiplexes are being set up, but so far none of them have surpassed Pathé ArenA's capacity.